-- Evidence of what a witness says they heard someone say may be allowed to explain that person's state of knowledge or why they did something; - Evidence of what was heard to be said or shouted whilst an alleged crime was actually being committed is usually allowed; - Evidence of what an accused person was heard to say is evidence in the case.
+- Evidence of what a witness says they heard someone say may be allowed to explain the witness' state of knowledge or why they did something; - Evidence of what was heard to be said or shouted whilst an alleged crime was actually being committed is usually allowed; - Evidence of what an accused person was heard to say is evidence in the case.
 I will direct you about this if it arises; - Witnesses may be asked about earlier statements made by them to other people.
 There are three main reasons for this: - i) To jog the memory of the witness, who may then be able to give evidence from recollection. - ii) To enable the witness to adopt an earlier statement, which then becomes evidence.
-A statement is adopted if it is proved to have been made by the witness and the witness accepts that he or she was telling the truth at that time. - iii) To undermine a witness's credibility or reliability.
+Statements are adopted if they are proved to have been made by a witness and the witness accepts that they were telling the truth at that time. - iii) To undermine a witness's credibility or reliability.
 A statement may be used to contradict what the witness has said in court by demonstrating that the witness has said something different on an earlier occasion.
 The earlier statement, unless adopted, is not evidence of the truth of what is in it but it is available to help you in your assessment of the witness's evidence.